HaimengBai/431slides/class_18/README.md

     - **Jenny Bryan is a name you want to know.** Incidentally, a good pro tip (from [Michael Lopez on Twitter](https://twitter.com/StatsbyLopez/status/916348419547062272/photo/1)) is that when you're searching for help on using R, add Jenny Bryan at the end.
 In a crowded universe of advice on programming well, her materials are always outstanding.

 ## Announcements after class:

+6. Slides have been reposted for Class 18, to include only those things we actually discussed.